OpenCerts/opencerts-documentation/docs/verifier.md

 - `ISSUER_IDENTITY` is valid if at least one issuer is in the registry, i.e. if `OpencertsRegistryVerifier` has status `VALID`
 - if `OpencertsRegistryVerifier` doesn't have `VALID` status then all issuers must have valid `DNS-TXT` record.

-> Please note that we will not be accepting requests to join the OpenCerts registry at the moment.
+> Please note that the OpenCerts registry has been ceased.